wistonk/go-k8s-app-demo/README.md

 ####  Test locally
 > To test the web server and confirm all is working ok, we need to build a docker image and run it.
 See below commands

-- _Build the image with this command_
+- _Build the image_

    `docker build -t go-k8s-app-demo .`

-- _Check the image that we created_

-  `docker images`

-- _Tag the image with any registry format.i.e GCR, ACR, ECR, or Dockerhub_

-  `docker tag registry-username/go-k8s-app-demo:tagname`

-- _Push the image to the registry_

-  `docker push registry-username/go-k8s-app-demo:tagname`

-- Finally, run it
+- _Run it_

   `docker run -d -p 80:8888 go-k8s-app-demo:latest`

 Visit your browser at `http://localhost/tree`,  you should view `{"myFavouriteTree":"Moringa"}`.

-Congratulations!!, the web server is working ok, we can then proceed and deploy to kubernetes
+_Congratulations!!, the web server is working ok, we can then proceed and deploy to kubernetes_

-### Automating its deployment into a Kubernetes cluster
+### 3. Automating its deployment into a Kubernetes cluster (Minikube)

 #### Bash Script
-In this demo, we use this [bash script](https://github.com/wistonk/go-k8s-app-demo/blob/main/run.sh) which creates a [minikube](https://minikube.sigs.k8s.io/docs/start/) cluster and deploys the demo app.
+In this demo, we use this [bash script](https://github.com/wistonk/go-k8s-app-demo/blob/main/run.sh) which creates a [minikube](https://minikube.sigs.k8s.io/docs/start/) cluster and deploys the demo app automatically.

 To grant the permission, run
 ```